Curriculum and Instruction

 Welcome to the web site for Curriculum and Instruction (C&I).
 C&I undergraduate programs at Montana State University lead to initial teacher certification and are generally organized around programs in Elementary Education (Grades K-8) and Secondary Education (Grades 5-12).

-Elementary and secondary teacher education programs at Montana State University are accredited by the State of Montana and the Teacher Education Accreditation Council (TEAC).
+Elementary and secondary teacher education programs at Montana State University are accredited by the State of Montana and the Council for the Accreditation of Educator Preparation (CAEP).

 The Department of Education offers teacher preparation programs for students seeking teaching careers in grades kindergarten through eight (K-8).
 The programs are designed to provide a basic general education and the breadth of experience in the sciences, language arts, humanities, social studies, art, music, mathematics, and health enhancement necessary for a classroom teacher at these grade levels.